 If you are redesigning your interior, you need to ensure that you strike the right balance in your design.
 Choosing the right colors, textures and styles is crucial in creating a cohesive look in your decor.
 For many homeowners, this can be easier said than done, especially with the huge selection of fabrics and colors available nowadays.
 However, by taking the time to consider the aesthetic of your interior and your own personal style and tastes, there’s no reason that you can’t create a design that you will be proud of.

 Whether you’re reupholstering an old chair, purchasing a new sofa or you are designing some new sofa covers for your existing furniture, it’s crucial that you understand and follow some basic design principles to achieve the best results possible.

-While finding the perfect blend and balance in your colors, fabrics and furniture choices might seem difficult in the beginning, with the right approach, you can achieve the look that you want.
-Remember to trust your own judgement as, ultimately, you will be the one who will be looking at your newly designed space moving forward.
+While finding the perfect blend and balance in your colors, fabrics, and furniture choices might seem difficult in the beginning, with the right approach, you can achieve the look that you want.
+Remember to trust your own judgment as, ultimately, you will be the one who will be looking at your newly designed space moving forward.

 Choose Your Style Of Design

 It makes sense to work with fabric prints and furniture that come from within the same style category.
 So, first, you need to choose whether your overall style will be traditional, modern, or eclectic.
 This important decision will help to guide you throughout the rest of the creative process.

 Define A Primary Color Scheme

 Colors come in families such as warms, cools, and neutrals.
 Be sure to keep your color choices in the same family to pave the way for success with your new designs.